FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 ![Enterprise feature](../img/enterprise_feature.png)

 Enterprise features are not included in the standard license that you can purchase from the app stores.
-They are always enabled with a license file.
+They are always enabled with a license code or a license file.

 ### 360 Video Starter Kit